kaisenlinux/manpages-dev/category/LXC/lxc-freeze.md

        lxc-freeze {-n name}

 DESCRIPTION
        lxc-freeze freezes all the processes running inside the container.
 The processes will be blocked until they are explicitly thawed by the lxc-unfreeze command.
-This command is useful for batch managers to schedule a group of processes.
+This command is use‐ ful for batch managers to schedule a group of processes.

 COMMON OPTIONS
        These options are common to most of lxc commands.